mike2611/todo-list-mv/README.md

 - Open terminal and move to the root folder
 - Run npm start if you have npm installed or Open dist/index.html in the browser (you can use Live Server extension in Visual Studio Code)

+## :test_tube: Tests

+If you have npm installed you can run tests for the functions add and delete (localStorage and DOM).

+- Run npm install
+- Run npm test

 ## Authors

 **👤 Miguel Angel Puentes**